inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 Overview
 --------

-Today’s electric devices use more and more wireless communication methods such as Wifi, Bluetooth, NFC, UMTS, and LTE.
-Despite the diversity of these devices there are many similarities in the modeling of their physical layer components.
+Today’s computing devices use a variety of wireless communication means, such as Wifi, Bluetooth, NFC, UMTS, and LTE.
+Despite the diversity of these devices, there are many commonalities in the way their physical layers can be simulated.
 The models often have similar signal representations and signal processing steps, and they also share the physical medium model where communication takes place.

-In general, the physical layer simulation is a very time consuming task.
+Simulating the physical layer is generally a computation-intensive task.
-The simulation of signal propagation, signal fading, signal interference, and signal decoding in detail may often result in unacceptable performance.
-Finding the right abstractions, the right level of detail, and the right trade-offs between accuracy and performance is difficult and very important.
+A detailed simulation of signal propagation, signal fading, signal interference, and signal decoding often results in an unacceptable performance.
+Finding the right abstractions, the right level of detail, and the right trade-offs between accuracy and performance is both difficult and important.

-To summarize, the physical layer is designed with the following goals in
+The physical layer model in the INET Framework has been designed with the following goals in mind:
-mind:

 -  customizability